taiwo2/Tic_Toe_Tac/readme.md

 6. If either player take 3 grids vertically, horizontally or diagonally first, the player is the winner
 7. If neither player can take 3 grids until the board is filled with players' symbols, the game is a tie
-8. If you want to play again, enter any key, otherwise, enter 'q' to quit the game ​
+8. If you want to play again, enter any key, otherwise, enter 'q' to quit the game
-## How to Test
-1. Clone the repo to your local folder
-2. cd into the folder
-3. install rspec by gem install rspec
-4. Run rspec .
-5. 15 examples, 0 failures will be output.

 ​
 ## Contributing
 ​